Doctoral Degrees in Psychoanalysis

 BGSP is unique among both psychoanalytic training institutes and graduate schools in offering regionally accredited degrees in psychoanalysis culminating in the Doctor of Psychoanalysis degree (Psya.D.).
 This program combines full certificate training to become a psychoanalyst with academic and research studies leading to the doctorate.
 Throughout their doctoral studies students engage in academic coursework, clinical experience and supervision, research studies, and in a training analysis as they master and apply psychoanalytic concepts and understanding and develop themselves as therapeutic personalities.
 Innovative doctoral research projects add to knowledge in the field.
 Graduates are prepared to practice as psychoanalysts as well as to teach, do research, and apply their knowledge to a broad range of endeavors.
 Over the last five years, 92% of graduates from the Doctoral program are working in the field.

 The doctoral program is organized in two levels.
 The first, Level A, provides an introduction to psychoanalytic theory, developmental studies, somatic factors, research methods, psychopathology and introduction to clinical work with regressed patients.
 Level A students engage in a three-semester fieldwork externship.
 The externship provides the opportunity to observe, under supervision, primitive mental states and extremes of pathology in severely regressed patients.
-Students complete the Master of Arts or the Master of Arts in Psychoanalytic Counseling to fulfill Level A requirements.
-Students who already hold a master's degree in a related field could apply to the Certificate of Advanced Graduate Studies (CAGS) in Psychoanalytic Psychotherapy program in order to complete level A of the doctorate program faster.
-More information about the CAGS in Psychoanalytic Psychotherapy can be found by clicking the program link on the left.
+Students without master’s degrees complete the Master of Arts or the Master of Arts in Mental Health Counseling to fulfill Level A requirements.

 Progressing from Level A to Level B requires successful completion of Level A coursework, the fieldwork externship and a qualifying exam.
 At the candidacy level, Level B, students study advanced theory, research and clinical studies while seeing three analysands in the Therapy Center under supervision.
 The candidate engages in minimally 150 hours of supervision, which includes two individual supervisions, minimally 50 hours each, one of which is the control supervision on one case.
 The candidate presents their work with cases to the clinical faculty at two points during their Level B training, once after 25 hours of control supervision and again at the end of their studies.